cngonzalez/cngonzalez.github.io/_posts/2016-07-17-HTTP-and-me.md

 We can think of that environment as a server.
 There's a bunch of stuff on that server that we would need to deal with if it wasn't for Rack.
 A few of them are:<br>

 <ul>
 REQUEST_METHOD: The HTTP verb of the request.
-This is required.
+This is required.<br>
-PATH_INFO: The request URL path, relative to the root of the application.
+PATH_INFO: The request URL path, relative to the root of the application.<br>
-QUERY_STRING: Anything that followed ? in the request URL string.
+QUERY_STRING: Anything that followed ? in the request URL string.<br>
-SERVER_NAME and SERVER_PORT: The server's address and port. rack.version: The rack version in use. rack.url_scheme: is it http or https? rack.input: an IO-like object that contains the raw HTTP POST data. rack.errors: an object that response to puts, write, and flush. rack.session: A key value store for storing request session data. rack.logger: An object that can log interfaces.
+SERVER_NAME and SERVER_PORT: The server's address and port.<br>
+rack.version: The rack version in use.<br>
+rack.url_scheme: is it http or https?<br>
+rack.input: an IO-like object that contains the raw HTTP POST data.<br>
+rack.errors: an object that response to puts, write, and flush.<br>
+rack.session: A key value store for storing request session data.<br>
+rack.logger: An object that can log interfaces.
 It should implement info, debug, warn, error, and fatal methods.
 </ul>